Janèle Lajoie

 I am a Registered Clinical Counsellor (RCC) with the British Columbia Association of Clinical Counsellors (BCACC).
 I hold a Diploma in Intercultural Education and a Bachelor’s Degree in Social Science from the University of Victoria, as well as a Master’s degree in Counselling Psychology from Yorkville University.
 I have worked in various roles in the social services sector for ten years before beginning my career as a clinical counsellor, including immigration, disability support, outreach counselling, cultural safety, social work and case management.
 This professional experience combined with lived experience allows me to practice from trauma-informed, intersectional and anti oppressive frameworks.

-I am a queer woman with French ancestry, and was born and raised in the traditional, ancestral and unceded Syilx tmixʷ and Nłeʔkepmx Tmíxʷ (Okanagan) territory.
+I am a queer, neurodivergent woman with French ancestry, and was born and raised in the traditional, ancestral and unceded Syilx tmixʷ and Nłeʔkepmx Tmíxʷ (Okanagan) territory.
 I have lived in the traditional, ancestral and unceded territories of the Coast Salish Peoples (including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish), səl̓ilw̓ətaʔɬ/Selilwitulh (Tsleil-Waututh), kʷikʷəƛ̓əm (Kwikwetlem), qiqéyt (Qayqayt), q̓ ic̓əy̓ (Katzie), qʼʷa:n̓ ƛʼən̓ (Kwantlen), Se-mi-ah-mu (Semiahmoo), sc̓əwaθən məsteyəxʷ (Tsawwassen) and S’ólh Téméxw (Sto:lo) Nations) since 2016 as an uninvited guest.
 I am committed to creating a practice that centers decolonization, intersecting identities and transformative justice.